Hellraiser (franchise): Hellraiser: Hellworld (2005)

 Taking place in the "real-life world", in which the Hellraiser franchise has spawned a successful MMORPG.
-Five friends mourning the death of one of their fellow players—who committed suicide after becoming obsessed with the game—receive in-game invitations to a party at the Leviathan House.
+Five friends mourning the death of one of their fellow players—who kills himself after becoming obsessed with the game—receive in-game invitations to a party at the Leviathan House.
 At the house, the host of the party (Lance Henriksen) takes them on a tour of the many layers of the home, after which they are picked off one-by-one by the host or Pinhead.
 The final two victims ultimately realize that most of the events of the movie have been a hallucination, after the host—the father of their deceased friend, who blames his son's fellow players for not breaking his addiction to the game—drugged them and buried them alive.
 The police rescue the surviving teenagers, Chelsea (Katheryn Winnick) and Jake (Christopher Jacot), while the host escapes to a decrepit motel with a suitcase of his son's belongings.
 The host discovers a real puzzle box inside, and upon opening it is killed by Pinhead and a pair of Cenobites.

 Hellraiser: Revelations (2011)

 The ninth film in the franchise, Revelations is the first film not to feature Doug Bradley as Pinhead and was shot in two weeks for $300,000.
-In 2011 it was released to a single theater in California for a crew showing that was ostensibly open to the public.
+In 2011, it was released to a single theater in California for a crew showing that was ostensibly open to the public.
 It was suggested by Bloody Disgusting that the film was only shot so that The Weinstein Company would not lose its filming rights before it could produce a remake of the original.
-The film was released on DVD on 18 October 2011.
+The film was released in DVD format on October 18, 2011.

 Hellraiser: Judgment (2018)

 The tenth film in the franchise, it began filming in early 2016.
 Like Revelations, it does not feature Doug Bradley as Pinhead.
 Bradley was offered the part but turned it down because the production company refused to let him read the script without signing a non-disclosure agreement regarding its contents.
-This film was released on DVD in February 2018.
+This film was released in DVD format on February 13, 2018.